Stansbury – South Australia

 Vince’s charisma allowed him to make a seamless transition into media after his playing career.
 Often called upon by media outlets for game analysis, and insight with a unique (and cheeky) outlook, Vince has featured on various networks in both radio and TV.

-Between the running of his Real Estate business, Pride Real Estate, Vince can also be regularly seen on Fox Footy’s The Bounce as well as Triple M Adelaide’s Drive show and regular in season game calling.
+Between the running of his Real Estate business, Pride Real Estate, Vince can also be regularly seen on Fox Footy’s The Bounce as well as Triple M Adelaide’s The Rush Hour and regular in season game calling.

 In February 2019, Bernie and his wife Abbie welcomed their first child Harvey Timothy Vince into the world.